-” COVID-19 has had unprecedented impacts on Canada’s urban centres.
-Short-term uncertainty will lead to severe declines in sales activity and in new construction.
-As the virus is overcome, cities will bounce back but there is significant uncertainty with respect to the path and timing of the recovery,” said Aled ab Iorwerth, Deputy Chief Economist for CMHC in the report.
+” COVID-19 has actually had unprecedented effect on Canadas metropolitan centres.
+Short-term uncertainty will result in extreme declines in sales activity and in brand-new building.
+As the infection is overcome, cities will get better however there is considerable uncertainty with respect to the path and timing of the healing,” stated Aled ab Iorwerth, Deputy Chief Economist for CMHC in the report.

-- Buyers will wait on the sidelines due to loss of jobs/income and wanted assistance in 2021
+Purchasers will wait on the sidelines due to loss of jobs/income and wanted help in 2021